HeroRobb/godot-psx-starter-project/README.md

 ### GameManager
-Make sure GameManager.tscn is the main scene in your project.
-Open GameManager.tscn in the editor and select the Launcher, the path to it should be GameManager/PPDitherContainer/SubViewport/LevelContainer/Launcher.
-There are some values you can change in the editor.
+First you have to decide if you want to render your game in a subviewport or not.
+You can try both options by running management/game_manager_with_subviewports.tscn and management/game_manager_no_subviewports.tscn with F6 in the editor.
+I reccomend making the resolution 1280x720 with subviewports or 320x180 for no subviewports in the top left of the editor under project -> project settings -> display -> window -> viewport width/height.
+Make sure one of the GameManager scenes is the main scene in your project.
+In the GameManager scene, select the Launcher (the path to it should be GameManager/PPDitherContainer/SubViewport/LevelContainer/LauncherExample or GameManager/LevelContainer/LauncherExample).
+There are some values you can change in the editor for the GameManager involving which post-processing effects you want as a default, the framerate, etc. Many things can be changed in the editor for the Launcher as well.

 # TODO: the rest of the readme lol